Danh-Lan/music-player/README.md

 The project is created using CRA (Create React App).

-It has some basic functionality : play/stop, auto-repeat, play previous song/next song, volume handle, seek to a specific time
+Functionality : play/stop, auto-repeat, play previous song/next song, volume handle, seek to a specific time, autoplay, play song in random order

 Data is taken from `/data/MusicList.json`, I only include old song, as I would listen to newer song directly on music platforms to support artists